IronCoreLabs/ironoxide/tests/INTEGRATION-TESTS.md

 ### Environment URL

 By default, IronOxide will test against the staging build, but it can also test against dev, prod, or any other environment.
-This is specified with the environment variable `TEST_ENV`, which can be set before running `cargo t`.
+This is specified with the environment variable `IRONCORE_ENV`, which can be set before running `cargo t`.
 There are several built-in environment URLs, or one can be specified.
 To do this, run the following:

-    Development: `TEST_ENV=dev cargo t`
+    Development: `IRONCORE_ENV=dev cargo t`
-    Staging:     `TEST_ENV=stage cargo t`
+    Staging:     `IRONCORE_ENV=stage cargo t`
-    Production:  `TEST_ENV=prod cargo t`
+    Production:  `IRONCORE_ENV=prod cargo t`
-    Other:       `TEST_ENV={URL} cargo t`
+    Other:       `IRONCORE_ENV={URL} cargo t`

 where `{URL}` is the environment you want to test against.